thoughtworks/build-your-own-radar/README.md

 ## Demo

-You can see the application in action at https://radar.thoughtworks.com.
+You can see this in action at https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI/pubhtml) you'll see [this visualization](https://radar.thoughtworks.com/?sheetId=1YXkrgV7Y6zShiPeyw4Y5_19QOfu5I6CyH5sGnbkEyiI).

 ## How To Use